 Abi’s mum, Emma, first heard about Family Fund at Abi’s pre-school but she initially had reservations about turning to a charity for support.
 When the family’s Disability Social Worker mentioned Family Fund again, Emma decided to apply.

 Abi has a new bed too and she now spends the whole night in her own bed instead of in mum and dad’s room.
-‘The whole house is getting sleep at night now.’
+"The whole house is getting to sleep better at night now."

 "We are very grateful to Family Fund.
 It’s amazing what the charity does and we wouldn’t have been able to afford to redecorate Abi’s room at all without the grant."